PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Shared-late reconciliation decision characterization

+The next boundary is not an observation-only tuple.
+It runs six owners that produce nine mutation dictionaries, compares the tensor count before and after cleanup to catch prune-only changes, and conditionally invokes the already-recorded shared-late static-shape reconciliation.
+The predicate is an actual execution guard and must remain invoked-phase-only.

+The focused characterization fixes all nine evidence positions, the initial tensor-count snapshot, exact positive-counter predicate, prune-delta fallback, direct reconciliation call, stable phase ID, and late-binary successor.
+A strict expected failure requires one boolean `run_shared_late_reconciliation_cleanup(shared_model_ir_pass_context)` result between the very-late broadcast record and the unchanged reconciliation guard.

+The proposed owner may absorb only the six cleanup calls and decision.
+It must call boundary-signature, HardSwish, Squeeze, Conv-input, indexed binary adapter, and singleton/consecutive-Reshape owners in the same order and with the same arguments.
+The lowerer must continue to own the conditional `session.record_phase_result` call so the nested reconciliation owner and invoked-phase-only store semantics remain unchanged.
+No production source changed in this checkpoint.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.13s`; the sole xfail is the intentionally absent boolean owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: